PAUL34913/msp1-cv/README.md

 -   Working on README.md
 -   README.md complete, meeting with mentor booked for 22/12/21 at 18:30 GMT

+### 19/12/21

+-   Alt tags now have good descriptions
+-   All code checked and passed with no errors on W3 HTML and CSS validators

 ## Known Bugs

 ### Social Link Alignment